Hunting

 South Dakota Duck Hunting

-Traditional Southeast South Dakota hunting season for duck is early October to mid-November.
+Traditional Southeast South Dakota hunting season for duck is late-September to December.

 Range and Habitat:

-South Dakota's prairie pothole country, located in the heart of the Central Flyway, consistently leads the nation in duck production.
 More than 15 million ducks migrate annually through South Dakota.
 They include mallards, gadwall, pintails and teal.
-Ducks can be found and hunted statewide, with varying numbers of birds depending on the fall migration.
 Along the Missouri River, the migration peaks in mid-November with 600,000 ducks, primarily mallards.

 Traditional Southeast South Dakota hunting season for turkey is: